Master's Emergency Administration 2006, B.A. Psychology, FBI National Academy

 CONTEMPORARY ISSUES IN THE JUSTICE SYSTEM

 This course is an online Distance Education Course.
-The student should already be familiar with Blackboard Learning Systems.
+The student should already be familiar with Canvas Learning Systems.

 Designed to analyze issues of immediate concern to the justice system including domestic violence, recruitment, police review, drug and narcotic abuse, controversial prosecutions and voter initiatives directed at the criminal justice system.